bluerobotics/retired-ardusub-docs/pages/introduction.md

 ## Supported Frames

 ArduSub includes a high-level motor library that can configure motors in any configuration.
 This library is used to implement a number of supported frame configurations.
 All configurations are shown from **top-down view**.
+Green thrusters indicate clockwise propellers and blue thrusters indicate counter-clockwise propellers (or vice-versa).
 Currently supported are:

 <div class="row">
 	<div class="col-md-4">